Independent study and supervised field experience related to a professional area of interest.

-Include the proposal and build upon it to include summarized activities, experiences, results, discussion, conclusions, and references (if utilized) in manuscript format (double spaced, 12 pt font, 10-page, 1500 word minimum), according to a journal appropriate to your field.
+Include the proposal and build upon it to include summarized activities, experiences, results, discussion, conclusions, and references (if utilized) in manuscript format (double spaced, 12 pt font, up to 10-pages, 1500 word minimum), according to a journal appropriate to your field.

 2. The project journal.

 This should detail your work on your project over the course of your Professional Internship experience.
 However, this should not include unpublished data that may hinder future publications and/or patents.